Categories of hypermagmas, hypergroups, and related hyperstructures: Categories of hypermagmas

 So we may assume now that $E \neq \varnothing$.
 Let $K \subseteq M$ be the smallest absorptive strict subhypermagma of $M$ that contains $E$, as in Remark~\ref{rem:absorptive}(4).
 Let $\sim$ be the equivalence relation on $M$ defined by setting $x \sim y$ if and only if either $x,y \in K$ or there exists a sequence $x = z_1, z_2, \dots, z_n = y$ in $M$ such that each

 for $i = 1, \dots, n-1$.
-This is evidently reflexive (by taking $n = 1$ above) and symmetric, and transitivity is readily deduced by recalling that $K$ is absorptive.
-It also follows from this construction that if $x \in M$ and $u \in K$, then $x \sim u \iff x \in K$, so that $K$ forms an equivalence class.
+This is evidently reflexive (by taking $n = 1$ above) and symmetric.
+It follows from the fact that $K$ is a strict absorptive subhypermagma that if $x \in M$ and $u \in K$, then $x \sim u \iff x \in K$.
+From this one can verify that $\sim$ is transitive and that $K$ forms an equivalence class.

 Let $M_E$ be the quotient of $M$ by $\sim$ and let $\pi_E = \pi$ denote the canonical surjection

 Let $e \in M_E$ denote the image of the equivalence class $K$, so that $\pi^{-1}(e) = K \supseteq E$.
 We will alternatively denote equivalence classes of $x \in M$ as $[x] = \pi(x) \in M_E$.
 Define a hyperoperation on $M_E$ by